Olga Sedelnikova (Graduate student 2012-1016; postdoc 2016-2018)

 Ruairidh Sawers (Graduate student 1996-2000)

-“Rod” is an Assistant Professor at Langebio, Mexico.
+“Rod” was a Group Leader at Langebio, Mexico for many years before moving to become an Assistant Professor at Penn State.
 His research focuses on the use of genetic variation in maize to increase tolerance of phosphate stress.

 Tom Brutnell (Postdoc 1995-1999)